With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Linden Oaks Behavioral Health At Naperville is a mental health treatment center in Naperville, IL, located at 1335 North Mill Street, 60565 zip code area.
 Linden Oaks Behavioral Health At Naperville provides partial hospitalization/day treatment and outpatient treatment.
-Linden Oaks Behavioral Health At Naperville offers group therapy, individual psychotherapy and psychotropic medication to young adults, children / adolescents and seniors 65 or older.
-Linden Oaks Behavioral Health At Naperville also supports people requiring dual diagnosis treatment, transitional age young adults and children/adolescents with serious emotional disturbance.
-Additional services at Linden Oaks Behavioral Health At Naperville consist of illness management and recovery, suicide prevention services and family psychoeducation.
+Linden Oaks Behavioral Health At Naperville offers integrated dual diagnosis disorder treatment, individual psychotherapy and group therapy to children / adolescents, seniors 65 or older and young adults.
+Linden Oaks Behavioral Health At Naperville also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and transitional age young adults.
+Additional services at Linden Oaks Behavioral Health At Naperville consist of family psychoeducation, education services and suicide prevention services.

 Learn MoreLinden Oaks Behavioral Health At Edward Elmhurst Healthcare is a mental health clinic in Naperville, Illinois, located at 852 South West Street, 60540.
 Linden Oaks Behavioral Health At Edward Elmhurst Healthcare offers hospital inpatient treatment and partial hospitalization/day treatment.
-Linden Oaks Behavioral Health At Edward Elmhurst Healthcare provides activity therapy, psychotropic medication and dialectical behavior therapy to seniors 65 or older, young adults and adults.
-Linden Oaks Behavioral Health At Edward Elmhurst Healthcare also supports seniors or older adults, patients with eating disorders and people with serious mental illness.
-Some other services provided by Linden Oaks Behavioral Health At Edward Elmhurst Healthcare include suicide prevention services, diet and exercise counseling and family psychoeducation.
+Linden Oaks Behavioral Health At Edward Elmhurst Healthcare provides behavior modification, dialectical behavior therapy and activity therapy to children / adolescents, adults and seniors 65 or older.
+Linden Oaks Behavioral Health At Edward Elmhurst Healthcare also supports people with serious mental illness, seniors or older adults and patients with eating disorders.
+Some other services provided by Linden Oaks Behavioral Health At Edward Elmhurst Healthcare include diet and exercise counseling, education services and case management.

 Learn MoreWill County Health Department Northern Branch Office is a mental health facility in Bolingbrook, IL, located at 323 Quadrangle Drive, in the 60440 zip code.
 Will County Health Department Northern Branch Office provides outpatient treatment.
-Will County Health Department Northern Branch Office provides trauma therapy, group therapy and behavior modification to seniors 65 or older, young adults and adults.
-Will County Health Department Northern Branch Office also supports military families, patients with eating disorders and people with PTSD.
+Will County Health Department Northern Branch Office provides cognitive behavioral therapy, couples/family therapy and behavior modification to adults, children / adolescents and young adults.
+Will County Health Department Northern Branch Office also supports people with trauma, veterans and active duty military.
 Some other services available at Will County Health Department Northern Branch Office include case management and court-ordered outpatient treatment.

 Learn MoreAmita Health Adventist Med Center Bolingbrook is one of mental health facilities in Bolingbrook, Illinois, located at 500 Remington Boulevard, 60440 zip code.
 Amita Health Adventist Med Center Bolingbrook provides hospital inpatient treatment.
-Amita Health Adventist Med Center Bolingbrook provides psychotropic medication, activity therapy and group therapy to adults and seniors 65 or older.
+Amita Health Adventist Med Center Bolingbrook provides psychotropic medication, activity therapy and cognitive behavioral therapy to adults and seniors 65 or older.
 Amita Health Adventist Med Center Bolingbrook also supports seniors or older adults and people with Alzheimer's or dementia.
 Additional services provided at Amita Health Adventist Med Center Bolingbrook include family psychoeducation and case management.

 Learn MoreAdvocate Family Care Network is a mental health clinic in Bolingbrook, IL, located at 440 Quadrangle Drive, Suite K, 60440 zip code area.
 Advocate Family Care Network provides outpatient treatment.
-Advocate Family Care Network offers couples/family therapy, individual psychotherapy and cognitive behavioral therapy to adults, children / adolescents and young adults.
-Advocate Family Care Network also supports people with trauma, veterans and LGBT.
+Advocate Family Care Network offers trauma therapy, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Advocate Family Care Network also supports veterans, transitional age young adults and people with PTSD.
 Additional services offered at Advocate Family Care Network include illness management and recovery.

 Learn MoreDu Page County Health Department Behavioral Health Services is a mental health treatment clinic in Wheaton, Illinois, located at 111 North County Farm Road, in the 60187 zip code.
 Du Page County Health Department Behavioral Health Services provides outpatient treatment.
-Du Page County Health Department Behavioral Health Services provides behavior modification, cognitive behavioral therapy and trauma therapy to children / adolescents, young adults and adults.
-Du Page County Health Department Behavioral Health Services also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Additional services provided by Du Page County Health Department Behavioral Health Services consist of intensive case management, case management and diet and exercise counseling.
+Du Page County Health Department Behavioral Health Services provides couples/family therapy, dialectical behavior therapy and behavior modification to children / adolescents, adults and seniors 65 or older.
+Du Page County Health Department Behavioral Health Services also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services provided by Du Page County Health Department Behavioral Health Services consist of diet and exercise counseling, suicide prevention services and housing services.

 Learn MoreDu Page County Health Department Community Center is a mental health facility in Wheaton, IL, located at 115 North County Farm Road, 60187 zip code area.
-Du Page County Health Department Community Center provides partial hospitalization/day treatment, residential treatment and outpatient treatment.
-Du Page County Health Department Community Center provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to children / adolescents, adults and young adults.
-Du Page County Health Department Community Center also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Additional services offered by Du Page County Health Department Community Center consist of case management, suicide prevention services and psychosocial rehabilitation services.
+Du Page County Health Department Community Center provides outpatient treatment, residential treatment and partial hospitalization/day treatment.
+Du Page County Health Department Community Center provides couples/family therapy, trauma therapy and group therapy to children / adolescents, adults and seniors 65 or older.
+Du Page County Health Department Community Center also supports clients referred from the court/judicial system, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services offered by Du Page County Health Department Community Center consist of suicide prevention services, case management and psychosocial rehabilitation services.

 Learn MoreBehavioral Health Services Of Central Dupage Hospital is a mental health treatment center in Winfield, Illinois, located at 27w350 High Lake Road, part of the 60190 zip code.
-Behavioral Health Services Of Central Dupage Hospital provides outpatient treatment and partial hospitalization/day treatment.
-Behavioral Health Services Of Central Dupage Hospital also offers trauma therapy, individual psychotherapy and group therapy to seniors 65 or older, adults and children / adolescents.
-Behavioral Health Services Of Central Dupage Hospital supports transitional age young adults and people requiring dual diagnosis treatment.
+Behavioral Health Services Of Central Dupage Hospital provides partial hospitalization/day treatment and outpatient treatment.
+Behavioral Health Services Of Central Dupage Hospital also offers cognitive behavioral therapy, activity therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Behavioral Health Services Of Central Dupage Hospital supports people requiring dual diagnosis treatment and transitional age young adults.
 Behavioral Health Services Of Central Dupage Hospital also provides education services and illness management and recovery.

 Learn MoreCentral Dupage Hospital Psychiatry Units is a mental health clinic in Winfield, IL, located at 25 North Winfied Road, in the 60190 zip code.
 Central Dupage Hospital Psychiatry Units provides hospital inpatient treatment and telemedicine/telehealth.
-Central Dupage Hospital Psychiatry Units offers trauma therapy, couples/family therapy and electroconvulsive therapy to young adults, children / adolescents and adults.
+Central Dupage Hospital Psychiatry Units offers electroconvulsive therapy, activity therapy and group therapy to children / adolescents, young adults and seniors 65 or older.
 Central Dupage Hospital Psychiatry Units also supports seniors or older adults.
 More services at Central Dupage Hospital Psychiatry Units include suicide prevention services, case management and integrated primary care services.

 Learn MoreLinden Oaks Behavioral Health At Hospital Edwards Plainfield is a mental health center in Plainfield, Illinois, located at 24600 West 127th Street, Building B, Suite 300, 60585 zip code.
-Linden Oaks Behavioral Health At Hospital Edwards Plainfield provides outpatient treatment and partial hospitalization/day treatment.
-Linden Oaks Behavioral Health At Hospital Edwards Plainfield offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and psychotropic medication to adults, young adults and children / adolescents.
-Linden Oaks Behavioral Health At Hospital Edwards Plainfield also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
-More services available at Linden Oaks Behavioral Health At Hospital Edwards Plainfield include court-ordered outpatient treatment, case management and family psychoeducation.
+Linden Oaks Behavioral Health At Hospital Edwards Plainfield provides partial hospitalization/day treatment and outpatient treatment.
+Linden Oaks Behavioral Health At Hospital Edwards Plainfield offers dialectical behavior therapy, cognitive behavioral therapy and individual psychotherapy to young adults, adults and children / adolescents.
+Linden Oaks Behavioral Health At Hospital Edwards Plainfield also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
+More services available at Linden Oaks Behavioral Health At Hospital Edwards Plainfield include family psychoeducation, education services and case management.

 Learn MoreAdvocate Good Samaritan Hospital Center For Mental Health is a mental health treatment center in Downers Grove, IL, located at 3815 Highland Avenue, 60515 zip code area.
-Advocate Good Samaritan Hospital Center For Mental Health provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
-Advocate Good Samaritan Hospital Center For Mental Health offers electroconvulsive therapy, behavior modification and group therapy to adults, seniors 65 or older and young adults.
-Advocate Good Samaritan Hospital Center For Mental Health also supports people with trauma, people with PTSD and people requiring dual diagnosis treatment.
-Additional services at Advocate Good Samaritan Hospital Center For Mental Health consist of illness management and recovery, psychosocial rehabilitation services and mentoring/peer support/consumer-run services.
+Advocate Good Samaritan Hospital Center For Mental Health provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Advocate Good Samaritan Hospital Center For Mental Health offers psychotropic medication, cognitive behavioral therapy and couples/family therapy to adults, young adults and seniors 65 or older.
+Advocate Good Samaritan Hospital Center For Mental Health also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
+Additional services at Advocate Good Samaritan Hospital Center For Mental Health consist of education services, case management and illness management and recovery.

 Learn MoreFamily Counseling Service is a mental health clinic in Aurora, Illinois, located at 70 South River Street, 60506.
-Family Counseling Service offers outpatient treatment and telemedicine/telehealth.
-Family Counseling Service provides behavior modification, dialectical behavior therapy and trauma therapy to children / adolescents, young adults and seniors 65 or older.
-Family Counseling Service also supports people with trauma, people with PTSD and people with serious mental illness.
+Family Counseling Service offers telemedicine/telehealth and outpatient treatment.
+Family Counseling Service provides psychotropic medication, group therapy and trauma therapy to young adults, adults and seniors 65 or older.
+Family Counseling Service also supports seniors or older adults, children/adolescents with serious emotional disturbance and people with PTSD.
 Some other services provided by Family Counseling Service include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

 Learn MoreEvangelical Child And Family Agency is one of mental health facilities in Wheaton, Illinois, located at 1530 North Main Street, 60187 zip code.
 Evangelical Child And Family Agency provides outpatient treatment.
-Evangelical Child And Family Agency provides dialectical behavior therapy, cognitive behavioral therapy and activity therapy to seniors 65 or older, adults and children / adolescents.
-Additional services provided at Evangelical Child And Family Agency include case management, intensive case management and psychosocial rehabilitation services.
+Evangelical Child And Family Agency provides individual psychotherapy, couples/family therapy and trauma therapy to adults, seniors 65 or older and young adults.
+Additional services provided at Evangelical Child And Family Agency include psychosocial rehabilitation services, intensive case management and case management.

 Learn MoreVna Healthcare is a mental health clinic in Aurora, IL, located at 400 North Highland Avenue, 60506 zip code area.
 Vna Healthcare provides outpatient treatment and telemedicine/telehealth.
-Vna Healthcare offers individual psychotherapy, behavior modification and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
-Vna Healthcare also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and transitional age young adults.
-Additional services offered at Vna Healthcare include education services, diet and exercise counseling and case management.
+Vna Healthcare offers couples/family therapy, behavior modification and group therapy to young adults, children / adolescents and seniors 65 or older.
+Vna Healthcare also supports veterans, seniors or older adults and patients with eating disorders.
+Additional services offered at Vna Healthcare include family psychoeducation, integrated primary care services and intensive case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.